dvirtz/modern-cpp/10_regex/regex.md

 ```

 Note: the standard supports the POSIX grammars as well.
-In the `grep` syntax parens have no special meaning by defualt
+In the `grep` syntax parentheses have no special meaning by default
 and need to be escaped to form a capture group.

 ---